NrgXnat/xnat-docker-compose/README.md

         ```
     5. Save these settings and close the JupyterHub Setup dialog.
 There should be a green check mark under the status column indicating XNAT can reach your JupyterHub.

-    6. Enable the JupyterHub user
+    6. Enable the JupyterHub user.
+This account is used by JupyterHub to get the single-user container configuration options from XNAT.

         1. From the top navigation bar, go to `Administer -> Users`.
 You will see a new user, `jupyterhub`.
 Enable this account.
 This account is used by JupyterHub to communicate with XNAT.
+        2. If you set the `JH_XNAT_PASSWORD` environmental variable, update that password of the `jupyterhub` user now.

 Everything should now be configured.
 Create a project, add some data, then from the action panel of a Project, Subject, or Experiment page click Start Jupyter.

 ## Mounted Data